SabariBabu2468/To-Do-list/README.md

 # To-Do-list
 ## Description of the To-Do List Application

-This To-Do List application is a user-friendly tool designed to help you manage your tasks efficiently.
+This To-Do List application is a user-friendly tool designed to help users manage their tasks efficiently.
 Built with HTML, CSS, and JavaScript, it features a modern and attractive design, making task management a pleasant experience.

 ### Key Features: